sindresorhus/got/readme.md

 Type: `boolean`
 Default: `false`

-*This option and stream mode are mutually exclusive.*
+*This is mutually exclusive with stream mode.*

 Parse response body with `JSON.parse` and set `accept` header to `application/json`.